RGB-Tools/rust-rgb121/README.md

-# RGB-21 Library
+# RGB-121 Library

 > :warning: **Warning: this is a work in progress**

-RGB21 is an RGB schema for non-fungible digital assets on bitcoin & lightning.
+RGB121 is an RGB schema for collectibles on bitcoin & lightning.

 This repository provides rust library and a command-line utility `rgb21` which can be used alongside RGB Node to generate and parse RGB21 data (schema, issue